Make a Difference in Biochemical Research and Medicine

 - Search, access, contextualize and effectively summarize readings of discipline-specific literature.

-- Use in the appropriate context quantitative tools for data collection and analysis.
+- Use quantitative tools for data collection and analysis.

 - Explain the purpose of general laboratory safety guidelines and their implementation in various lab settings.